Automattic/wp-calypso/client/components/token-field/README.md

   used to decode HTML entities embedded in tags - otherwise entities like `&` in tag names are double-encoded like `&amp;` (once by the REST API and once by React).
+- `saveTransform` - Function to call to transform tokens for saving.
+The default is to trim the token value.
+This is used to remove leading and trailing spaces from tag names, like wp-admin does.
+(Otherwise the REST API won't save them.)
 - `onChange` - Function to call when the tokens have changed.
 An array of new tokens is passed to the callback
 - `suggestions` - An array of strings to present to the user as suggested tokens
 - `maxSuggestions` - The maximum number of suggestions to display at a time